ePages-de/epages-devportal/_posts/2016/2016-06-07-how-to-empower-your-jenkins-with-gradle.md

 ### Credits

 We didn't come up with a company-wide solution, but use the plugin in our team and adapt it to our needs.
-So a big thanks to [Gary Hale](https://github.com/ghale), because without him I wouldn't be writing about it today {% emoji wink %}.
+So a big thanks to [Gary Hale](https://github.com/ghale), because without him I wouldn't be writing about it today 😉.

 ## References